all-c-a-p-s/Graffiti/README.md

  Optimizer params: 204,333 (798.18 KB)

-At present, it is able to guess the grade of a route with between 45 and 50 percent accuracy, which I am fairly happy with, given that it has 11 possible grades to choose from.
+At present, it is able to guess the grade of a route with between 45 and 50 percent accuracy.
+According to [an excellent paper](https://ar5iv.labs.arxiv.org/html/2311.12419) on this subject, this is roughly equal to human accuracy.

 ## TODOs